SBA Loan Calculator:

 Key Takeaways

-- It’s important to note that the calculator doesn’t include the additional fees in calculating the loan costs.
-With that, the total cost of the loan could be higher than the result you get from the calculator.
+• It’s important to note that the calculator doesn’t include the additional fees in calculating the loan costs.
+With that, the total financing costs could be higher than the result you get from the calculator.

-SBA loans are the most coveted business loans out there.
-It comes with a high funding amount and a minimal interest rate.
-The financing also offers longer repayment terms than conventional business loans, which translates to smaller, more affordable monthly repayments.
+Small Business Administration (SBA) loans are the most coveted small business loans out there.
+It comes with a high funding amount and competitive interest rates.
+The financing also offers longer repayment terms than conventional business loans, which translates to a smaller, more affordable monthly payment.

 But that begs the question, how much will the financing cost your business?

-Before we answer that question, it’s important to know what SBA loans are first and how their rates are determined, so we can get a rough idea of how much it costs.
+Before we answer that question, it’s important to know what SBA loans are and how their rates are determined so we can get a rough idea of how much they cost.

 Ready to apply for an SBA Loan Calculator?